Matthew Chozick: Career

 Chozick's directorial debut, Toshie the Nihilist, garnered numerous awards after premiering at the Academy Award and BAFTA qualifying LA Shorts International Film Festival in 2021.
 That same year, Chozick also appeared in Sion Sono's Prisoners of the Ghostland, which premiered at Sundance Film Festival.

+According to comments in several media interviews, Chozick is currently in post-production on a Japanese feature film he directed and wrote.

 Aside from media work and teaching, Chozick publishes academic research in the fields of comparative literature, cultural studies, and translation theory.
 He has also edited, written, and translated several books.
 Chozick earned a PhD in the UK at the University of Birmingham and studied method acting in Los Angeles at the Lee Strasberg Theatre and Film Institute.
 He has also trained in New York at the Barrow Group.